Skip to content

 aramco logo

-According to the international Energy Agency (IEA), women only account for around 22% of the workforce in the oil and gas industry*.
-Progress has been made in recent years, but there is still much work to be done, and Aramco is committed to remaining an innovative and inclusive place to work for diverse talent.
+According to the International Energy Agency (IEA), women account for only around 22% of the workforce in the energy industry.1 Progress has been made in recent years, but there is still much work to be done.

 Paving the way

+Pioneering women who lead and inspire others are far from new to our culture.
 Nearly 60 years ago, Najat al-Husseini became the first Saudi woman to work as a scientist at Aramco.
-She used her education and skills in preventative medicine to provide vital vaccinations against diseases like smallpox and malaria for children in neighboring communities, helping to eradicate these diseases.
+She used her education and skills in preventative medicine to provide vital vaccinations against diseases such as smallpox and malaria for children in neighboring communities, helping to eradicate these diseases.

-Fast forward to today, more female engineers and scientists than ever before are carrying Najat's torch.
-These scientists’ work includes advancing ground-breaking technologies including storing CO2 in cement, identifying new opportunities for nonmetallics, and directly converting crude oil to chemicals at our Research & Development Center (R&DC).
+Fast forward to today, and more female engineers and scientists than ever before are carrying Najat's torch.
+Their work is vital in advancing groundbreaking technologies and processes, including storing carbon dioxide in cement, identifying new opportunities for nonmetallics, and directly converting crude oil to chemicals at our Research & Development Centers (R&DC).

-One of these trailblazers is Dr. Anaam Al-ShaikhAli, who joined the R&DC in 2006.
-Since then our number of female lab scientists has grown exponentially, and Dr Al-ShaikhAli’s work in the Advanced Analysis Unit of our Technical Services Division is helping to increase our understanding of why different materials show different properties and behaviors.
+Another trailblazer is Dr. Anaam Al-ShaikhAli, who joined R&DC in 2006.
+Since then our number of female lab scientists has grown exponentially, and Dr. Al-ShaikhAli’s work in the Advanced Analysis Unit of our Technical Services Division is helping to increase our understanding of why different materials show different properties and behaviors.

 “Fifty years from now, the production of new materials, layered with silicon, could increase the possibility that we take much more energy from the sun.
 Materials like perovskite, which are light and flexible, have a lot of potential for use in solar cells.”